 Similarly her character Poirot is often seen sipping on his tisane – herbal infusions.
 His constitution is far too fastidious to require a strong black Indian tea like George Orwell.

 Winston Churchill is quoted as saying that tea was as important to the Second World War effort as bullets and more recently David Walliams writes in his novel ‘Mr Stink’ the truth about the English

 Although the Americans also love Tea, they love to mock the British for their rather one pointed view on the beverage of choice.
 Surprisingly, former American President Donald Trump has his own range of Teas called Trump, of course.

 A woman after my own heart is English Actor Helen Mirren, who, unashamedly as I do, takes her teabags with her when she travels.
 The American singer Lady Gaga also loves her tea and carries her own fine China Tea set everywhere she goes.
 In a recent interview, she said

 Mr and Mrs James Bond, Daniel Craig and his wife Rachel Weisz are also avid tea drinkers.
 He is an Earl Grey man, whereas Rachel is more a hearty ‘real’ tea drinker.
-In contrary to the sentiment of a large proportion of the British population James Bond in the films and novels by Ian Fleming has several references to the fact that James Bond dislikes tea,
+Contrary to the sentiment of a large proportion of the British population James Bond in the films and novels by Ian Fleming has several references to the fact that James Bond dislikes tea,

 Numerous other famous tea drinkers are not surprising given that tea is consumed worldwide second only to water.
-To end today are a few quotes from a list of famous people some who love tea and are quoted below.
+To end today are a few quotes from a list of famous people who love tea and are quoted below.